 Both of these conditions being met led the court to determine that the social media account in question did constitute a “designated public forum.”
 What exactly is a designated public forum, you ask?
 Let’s dive a little deeper into public forums and why they’re important.

-What is a public forum?
+What is a Public Forum?

-The First Amendment protects free speech, but where a speaker is speaking, or the forum, effects how the right to speech and assembly is applied.
+The First Amendment protects free speech, but where a speaker is speaking, or the forum, affects how the right to speech and assembly is applied.
 In 1983, a Supreme Court decision divided forums into three distinct categories.

 1. Traditional public forums are places like public parks, sidewalks, and anywhere that has traditionally been open to political speech.

-2. Designated public forums happen when public property that isn’t considered a traditional public forum is used to conduct public business and engage with citizens.
+2. Designated public forums happen when public property that isn’t considered a traditional public forum is used to conduct public business and engage with residents.
 For instance, a town council may hold a public meeting in a local high school’s auditorium.
 The auditorium is a public forum while it’s being used as a venue for public political speech and expression.

-• A limited public forum is a type of designated public forum.
+• limited public forum is a type of designated public forum.
 In a limited public forum, speech can legally be limited in certain ways.
 In the town council meeting example, the town council may legally limit the amount of time citizens have to ask questions or require that they speak into a provided microphone.

 3. Nonpublic forums are public properties where public business is conducted.
 Political speech may occur but can be limited by the government based on content, like in a polling place.
 There are limits to what we say in polling places, but that protects the integrity of elections.